nselem/clavigenomics/readme.md

 Download it for the docker hub
 `docker pull nselem/clavigenomic`

+Run the docker images
 `docker run -i -t -v $(pwd):/usr/src/CLAVIGENOMICS clavigenomics /bin/bash`

 To run a test